Who Do I Talk To?

 We have food pantries available on both campuses to help support the needs of our students.
 The Gettysburg food pantry is located in Valentine and the Philadelphia food pantry in Wiedemann Hall.

 Some programs include a non-degree requirement for Spiritual Formation.
 Please see Dr. John Largen with questions about fulfilling this requirement.

 Lifelong Learning and Certificate Studies

-For questions about lectures, events, and trainings related to Lifelong Learning and certificate studies, please contact Deacon Chelle Huth.
+For questions about lectures, events and training related to Lifelong Learning and certificate studies, please contact Deacon Chelle Huth.

 Washington Theological Consortium

-United Lutheran Seminary is a member of the Washington Theological Consortium.
-The Consortium offers students the opportunity to earn certificates in Ecumenism, Muslim-Christian Studies, Ecology and Theology, and Criminal Justice and Reconciliation.
-The faculty advisor is Dean Sebastian and for Ecology and Theology is Dr. Waldkoenig.
-Please see https://washtheocon.org for more information.
+United Lutheran Seminary is a member of the Washington Theological Consortium, offering students the opportunity to earn certificates in Ecumenism, Muslim-Christian Studies, Ecology and Theology, and Criminal Justice and Reconciliation.
+The faculty adviser is Dean Sebastian and for Ecology and Theology is Dr. Waldkoenig.
+More information.

 Town and Country Institute

 The Town and Country Institute offers a concentration in Rural and Small Church Ministry.
-The faculty advisor for the program is Dr. Gil Waldkoenig.
-Please see https://tcci.live for more information.
+The faculty adviser for the program is Dr. Gil Waldkoenig.
+More information.

 DL and Co-op Students